August car loans remain surprisingly cheap

-Buick, for example, is offering 0% financing for up to 72 months, plus $750 bonus cash, on its Enclave, a luxury SUV.
-Volkswagen is offering 0% financing for up to 60 months on its Tiguan, a compact SUV.
+Ford, for example, is offering 0% financing for up to 72 months on its 2019 F-150.
+And Kia is is offering 0% financing for up to 75 months on its Sorento.

-Our Rebate vs. Low-Cost Loan calculator can help you make the right choice and save the most.
+Bankrate's Auto Loan Calculator can help you make the right choice and save the most.